peer-open-source/xara-docs/source/user/manual/analysisCommands.rst

 #.
 Solution Algorithm -- determines the sequence of steps taken to solve the non-linear equation at the current time step
 #.
 Integrator -- determines the equations to solve, the predictive step, and how to update the response at the nodes given the solution to :math:`Ax=b`

+As with the modeling commands, all analysis commands should be invoked as methods of the ``Model`` class.

 .. toctree::
    :maxdepth: 1